infr/md2HH/README.md

   Others: [here](http://pandoc.org/installing.html)

-2. Download this repository
+2. Download this repository (or [pohja.docx](pohja.docx))

-3. Use the following command to convert the file.
-Currently you have to **manually** include three first pages.
+3. Use the following command to convert your file.
+This will create a docx document with the Haaga-Helia template including table of contents and your content.
+At the moment you have to **manually** add two first pages.

 ~~~~
-pandoc thesis.md -f markdown -t docx --reference-docx=pohja.docx --toc -o thesis.docx
+pandoc thesis_example.md -f markdown -t docx --reference-docx=TemplateThesis.docx --toc -o thesis.docx
 ~~~~

 See basic markdown functionality from the [thesis_example.md](thesis_example.md)